 My family considers a category of hikes to be “cheater hikes.”
 While these hikes might be short or long, difficult or easy, they all offer views and rewards well in excess of the effort they require.

 Climbing Mount Jefferson via the Ridge of the Caps trail is one such hike.
-From the trailhead in Jefferson Notch — at 3,002′, the highest trailhead in the White Mountains — the trail reaches the summit in just 2.5 miles and 2,700′.
+The hike starts in Jefferson Notch; at 3,002′, this is the highest trailhead in the White Mountains.
+From here, the trail reaches the summit in just 2.5 miles and 2,700′.

-After a mile climb through forest, the trail reaches a large granite outcrop with views of the route, Mount Jefferson, and Mount Washington.
-From here, there’s just one short wooded section left before you break out onto the ridge.
+After a mile climb through forest, the trail reaches a large granite outcrop.
+Here, you can see the rest of the route, Mount Jefferson, and Mount Washington.
+From the outcrop, there’s just one short wooded section left before you break out onto the ridge.
 For the rest of the route, the trail is above treeline and and offers outstanding views.

 For some, the exposure may be uncomfortable.
 I’ve felt comfortable taking even novice hikers here, though, for an above-treeline, Presidentials experience.
-The trail climbs more than 1000′ per mile, but constant views make it easy to forget the work and to enjoy your breaks.
+The trail climbs more than 1000′ per mile, but constant views make it easy to forget the work.

 Eventually, you’ll approach the summit (5716′).
 As you do, the ledges of the ridge give way to smaller, microwave-size boulders and a number of false summits.
-I usually pick a spot on the eastern side of the summit for lunch, to complement the western views offered on the ascent and descent.
-Views to the west include Mount Adams, Mount Washington, the Carter and Wildcat ridges, and the Great Gulf.
+I usually eat lunch on the eastern side of the summit, to complement the western views offered on the ascent and descent.
+Views to the east include Mount Adams, Mount Washington, the Carter and Wildcat ridges, and the Great Gulf.

 Return via the same route as you ascended.
 The Castle Ridge trail to the north may appear tempting.
-The Castles offer nice scrambling and views, but the return to the parking lot via the Link Trail is an arduous hike through roots and rocks.
+The Castles offer nice scrambling and views, but the return via the Link Trail is an arduous hike through roots and rocks.

 Total distance: 5.0 miles, 2,700′.
 (0r 6.7 miles and 2850′ if you don’t listen to me and decide to make a loop with the Castles and the Link)

-Like Glen Boulder and Boott Spur, Huntington Ravine offers highlights of Mount Washington and the Presidentials while avoiding the crowds and development of the summit.
+Like Glen Boulder and Boott Spur, Huntington Ravine offers highlights of Mount Washington and the Presidentials while avoiding the summit’s crowds and development.
 Unlike Glen Boulder and Boott Spur, it requires considerably more scrambling.

 If you have a good, dry day, start from AMC’s Pinkham Notch visitor center and lodge.
 Follow the Tuckerman Ravine trail to its junction with the Huntington Ravine trail (1.3 miles and 1000′).
 On a summer day, this first part can feel like a highway or a city sidewalk.
 The crowds thin once you diverge on the Huntington Ravine trail.
 You will cross the Randolph path and a fire road before reaching a first aid cache (1.3 miles, 1050′ from the junction).

-From here, the climb gets steeper.
+From here, the climb steepens.
 The trail passes between boulders and crosses a steep slope of broken rock (“the fan”).
 Follow blazes carefully.
 After crossing a small, unreliable brook twice, the trail climbs the headwall steeply on ledges.
 The first of these is long and fairly smooth.
 Others are more broken and in scrub, though still present somewhat challenging scrambles.
-Two thirds of the way up the headwall, a promontory offers a place for a rest and a view of the ravine.
+Two thirds of the way up the headwall, a promontory offers a rest and a view of the ravine.
 Shortly after reaching the top of the headwall, the trail reaches a junction with the Alpine Garden Trail.